How To Track Social Media Success with Raven’s Event Manager

 Step 1: Create your event

 Did you do a major link building campaign?
 Send an email blast?
 Coordinate a social media blitz?
-Catalog all of these key events in the Event Manager to show your boss or client how they paid off with increased site traffic and conversions.
+You can catalog all of these key events in the Event Manager to show your client how those activities translate to increased site traffic and conversions.

 Simply click “Add Event” and fill in a few basic details to catalog your event.